Giving and Serving Opportunities

-The novel coronavirus (COVID-19) pandemic will provide many opportunities for our church, and each of us as individuals, to minister to others by serving and giving.
+There are always many needs in our local community.
+But the novel coronavirus (COVID-19) pandemic will provide many new opportunities for our church, and each of us as individuals, to minister to others by serving and giving to others.

-During this difficult season, there will be significant benevolence needs within our church body and the wider community.
+During this difficult season, there may be an increased need for benevolence within our church body and the wider community.
 Some needs will be immediate, others will be weeks and months down the road.
 Because we will not have unlimited funds, the deacons and elders will have to make sometimes difficult decisions about how, when, and where to help.
 Below is an explanation of our biblical priorities and opportunities to participate in meeting these needs.

 The elders and deacons, as stewards of the gifts given by the church, will focus on three priorities (Galatians 6:10 – So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith):